Welcome to today's edition of the Rush 24-7 podcast.

 There is no fatwa forbidding the development of nuclear weapons in Iran.

-Now, in a Sharia state, particularly the one in Iran that's actually run by the country's top Sharia jurists, the Ayatollahs, the mullahs, Fatwas are important statements of governing law.
+Now, in a Sharia state, particularly the one in Iran that's actually run by the country's top Sharia jurists, the Ayatollah's the Mullahs, fatwas are important statements of governing law.

-Whereas a statute in this country used to be created in Congress, debated and passed by elected representatives of the people and then sent to the president for his signature.
+A fatwa is the equivalent to a statute in the U.S., except a fatwa is created by a supreme leader and his buddies, whereas a statute in this country used to be created in Congress, debated and passed by elected representatives of the people and then sent to the president for his signature.

-That's how that used to happen here.
+That's how it used to happen here.

 A good example.